ITRS-Group/cordial/tools/geneos/cmd/_docs/show.md

-Show the configuration for matching instances or show the Geneos configuration used by an instance (depending on options selected below).
+The `show` command shows the configuration for matching instances or show the Geneos configuration used by an instance (depending on options selected below).

 By default the configuration used to manage the matching instances is output as a JSON array of objects.
 Each instance object contains
 `instance` metadata and a `configuration` object.